Spotlight on Recognition Signage

 Recognition walls consist of multiple signs or one large sign system that displays many names.
 Often, recognition walls are permanent installations that contain digital or modular elements for future updates.

 A more intricate recognition wall may contain historic milestones that speak to the legacy of the organization.
-This type of installation, also called a History Wall, typically contains dates, photos and company memorabilia.
+This type of installation, also called a History Wall, typically contains dates, photos and memorabilia.

 Top 3 Areas of Impact